 Increase the fiber in your diet to relieve symptoms of constipation.
 Fiber is found in whole grain breads and cereals, beans, fruits, and vegetables.
 Since fiber may cause gas, it is best to add these foods to your diet slowly.

-No one medication will work for everyone.
-Medications your doctor might suggest that you try include:
+No one drug will work for everyone.
+Medicines your doctor may have you try include:

-It is very important to follow your doctor's instructions when using medicines for irritable bowel syndrome.
-You should not take a different amount or take the medicine either more or less often than your doctor said to.
-Doing so can lead to further problems.
+It is very important to follow your doctor's instructions when using medicines for IBS.
+Taking different medicines or not taking medicines the way your doctor advised can lead to more problems.

-Stress may cause your intestines to be more sensitive and squeeze or contract more.
-Many things can cause stress.
-What is stressful to one person may not be stressful to another.
-Some sources of stress may be:
+Stress may cause your intestines to be more sensitive and contract more.
+Many things can cause stress, including:

-A first step in reducing your stress is to figure out what makes you feel stressed.
-Ask yourself:
+A first step toward reducing your stress is to figure out what makes you feel stressed.